 - R for Everyone: Advanced Analytics and Graphics (online)

 - Introduction to Statistical Learning with R - 7th Edition

 - Week 1 (Aug.
 30/ Sept.
 02): Introduction to Course, Case Studies, and Preview of Course Material/Refresher on basic statistics.

 - Assignment 1

 - Week 2 (Sept.
-07/ Sept.
-10): Introduction/ refresher on basic statistics continue / Starting with Data and Information Resources, Role of Hypothesis, Synthesis and Model Choices, R/ RStudio introduction and Intro to Labs.
+06: No classes—Follows Monday’s schedule/ Sept.
+09): Introduction/ refresher on basic statistics continue / Starting with Data and Information Resources, Role of Hypothesis, Synthesis and Model Choices, R/ RStudio introduction, and Intro to Labs.

 - (Lab) Assignment 2